haroldmud/enumerable-creation/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Create our own enumerable

-> Description the project
+> For this project we created a class MyList and a module MyEnumerable.
+Our module MyEnumerable will implement a subset of the functionality of Enumerable.

 ## Built With

-- Major languages
+- RUBY
 - Frameworks
 - Technologies used